 Contact us today.
 We can help.

-WHMIS 2015 will now be referred to as just “WHMIS”, and versions of the Hazardous Products Regulations will be distinguished with the terms “former” and “amended”.
+WHMIS 2015 is now referred to as just “WHMIS”, and versions of the Hazardous Products Regulations will be distinguished with the terms “former” and “amended”.

 Suppliers have until December 14, 2025 to bring their safety data sheets and labels into compliance with the amended regulations.
 During this three-year transition period, regulated parties can choose to comply with either the former HPR or the amended HPR, but not both.
 The hazard classification, safety data sheet and label of a hazardous product must be fully compliant with the version of the regulation chosen.
 This means that in order for a product to be compliant with the amended WHMIS, both the safety data sheet and label must meet the requirements of the amended WHMIS.